Five new local COVID-19 cases

 Article content

-The Brant County Health Unit on Thursday reported five new cases of COVID-19 in the previous 24 hours.
+The Brant County Health Unit reported on Friday five new positive cases of COVID-19 in the previous 24 hours.

-There are now 42 active cases in the community, down from 48 on Wednesday.
-One person is being treated at Brantford General Hospital, down from three earlier in the week.
+It was the second straight day there were five new cases, bringing the number of active cases to 41.

 Five new local COVID-19 cases Back to video

-Since the start of the pandemic last March, the community has seen 1,504 confirmed cases, of which 1,451 have been resolved.
+Since the start of the pandemic, the community has seen 1,509 confirmed cases, of which 1,456 have been resolved.

 Twelve local deaths are attributed to COVID-19.